 Award-winning tour company Exodus Travels has been offering small guided trips for over 45 years.
-You can choose from over 600 itineraries in more than 100 countries, including African safaris, European cultural tours, and polar expeditions.
+You can choose from over 600 itineraries in more than 100 countries, including African safaris, UK and European cultural tours, and polar expeditions.
 Although most groups are made up of a mixture of singles, couples and friends, Exodus specializes in solo travel with singles accounting for 66 percent of its client base.
 There’s a dedicated section for solo travelers on their website, and guests are never penalized for not being part of a couple.

 As long as you’re willing to share a room with a fellow traveler, you won’t be charged a single supplement.
 To ensure your comfort, your roommate will always be of the same sex – and sometimes, you may end up with your own room free of charge.
 If sharing is not your idea of fun, Exodus can also arrange single rooms for great rates (sometimes as little as $10 per night).
 Don’t want to travel with couples or families?
 Sign up for one of the company’s solo departures, designed exclusively for like-minded singles.

 With three decades of experience and an excellent reputation, Intrepid Travel is a great choice for any traveler.
 It offers around 1,000 itineraries to 100 countries, with options ranging from Appalachian treks to Egyptian history tours and Bahamian cruises.
 Small groups are led by native guides, and there are three trip styles to choose from – Basix (for budget travelers who prefer a less structured itinerary), Comfort (for those that prefer a more relaxed pace and plenty of creature comforts) and Original (a combination of the two).